-Create a SmartSupport Zip File Dialog
+Create a SecureShare Zip File Dialog

-The Create a SmartSupport Zip File Dialog allows the user to choose or refine the contents of a SmartSupportTM file, which will then be zipped (and placed in the directory chosen by the user), ready for delivery to Achronix Technical Support.
-By default, the Zip file contains all the important details of the user's design, enabling Achronix support engineers to examine the user design and all output files created during the ACE flow.
+The Create a SecureShare Zip File Dialog allows choosing or refining the contents of a SecureShareTM file, which is then zipped (and placed in the chosen directory), ready for delivery to Achronix Technical Support.
+By default, the Zip file contains all of the important details of the design, enabling Achronix support engineers to examine the design and all output files created during the ACE flow.

-Users may optionally choose to remove files from the default lists of chosen files if the user would prefer that those files not be sent to Achronix.
-In addition, users may choose to optionally encrypt the information in the SmartSupport Zip file.
+Optionally, files may be removed from the default lists of chosen files if it is preferred that those files not be sent to Achronix.
+In addition, the information may be optionally encrypted in the SecureShare Zip file.

+There are presently three main sections of information in the dialog:

+- 1. The Configuration section

-There are presently three main sections of information in the dialog: the Configuration section, the ACE input files section, and the ACE output files section.
-More sections will likely appear in future ACE releases, covering additional support categories, such as synthesis.
+- 2. The ACE input files section

+- 3. The ACE output files section

+More sections are planned to appear in future ACE releases, covering additional support categories, such as synthesis.

-This dialog can be accessed by selecting Help → Start SmartSupport, or by using the keyboard shortcut Ctrl-Alt-Shift-s.
-When the dialog is shown, it is completely populated by default based upon information harvested from the Active Project and Implementation (see page 224).
-See also Using the ACE SmartSupport Tool to Create a Support Zip File (see page 419).
+This dialog is accessed by selecting Help → Start SecureShare, or by using the keyboard shortcut Ctrl-Alt-Shift-s.
+When the dialog is shown, it is completely populated by default based upon information gathered from the Active Project and Implementation (see page 248).
+See also Using the ACE SecureShare Tool to Create a Support Zip File (see page 458).